MarkoBenke/Weight-loss-tracker/README.md

 # Weight Loss Tracker App
+Enter your weight loss goal, and track your progress with stats and charts.

 This is a clean architecture app example built with:
 - Kotlin
 - Coroutines
 - MVVM